Where are you, Flair?

 Evander halted directly in front of her.

 Her adopted brother.
-The very embodiment of overdone moroseness in a black vest, black pants, black boots, and jet-black hair that fell over onyx-black eyes narrowed under glaring black eyebrows—or maybe the eyes were glaring, not the brows, or both—
+The very embodiment of overdone moroseness in a black vest, black pants, black boots, and jet-black hair that fell over onyx-black eyes narrowed under glaring black eyebrows—or maybe the eyes were glaring, not the brows, or both—definitely both.

 Now his hard gaze settled over her shoulder at the men beyond.
 “All of you, get to guarding, and stop ogling my sister unless you want your tenders mashed flat.”

 Two of the guards swallowed and hightailed it off.
 The third subjected Ara to a thorough once-over, his smirk promising a hard fight later.

 “Of course.”
 The guard executed a bow just shy of mocking.

 “Know-nothing new recruit from the Second Demesne,” Evander muttered under his breath as the guard sauntered off into the drizzle.

 “Ooh.”
 Ara rocked back on her heels with her hands clasped behind her back, emitting her special aura of evil, annoying little sister.
 “Does it hurt your pride to have an insolent questioning your power, O All Mighty ’Vander?”

 “Stop baiting them.”
 Evander focused on her, his mouth set in a stern line.
 “If you don’t, I’ll have you taken off the wall.”

 Ara rolled her eyes.
 “Get rid of them.
 I’m better than all three of those rigid pricks.
 I could guard this place single-handedly.”